-The overall findings of this study highlight the strength of diffusion models in generating realistic and interpretable medical images.
-The gradual denoising trajectory clearly shows how meaningful anatomical information emerges from pure noise, providing a visual understanding of the generative behavior of the model.
-This observation supports the idea that explainability can be naturally studied through the internal dynamics of diffusion processes, rather than relying solely on post hoc interpretation methods.
+The step-by-step denoising process clearly shows how useful anatomical details gradually come out from pure noise, giving a visual understanding of how the model works.
+This also suggests that explainability can be studied directly from the internal process of diffusion models, instead of depending only on post hoc explanation methods.

-Quantitative results confirm that the proposed model achieves a strong balance between image quality and interpretability.
-The PSNR, SSIM, and LPIPS values indicate that the generated images maintain both pixel level and perceptual similarity with the real MRI data.
-Among the prototype based models, EPPNet produced the most consistent and faithful explanations, suggesting that prototype normalization and diversity regularization improve interpretability in single class medical imaging tasks.
-ProtoPool also demonstrated competitive performance, showing that flexible prototype sharing can generalize well across subtle variations in anatomical patterns.
+The quantitative analysis show that the proposed model keeps a good balance between image quality and interpretability.
+The PSNR, SSIM, and LPIPS scores indicate that the generated images are close to real MRI data both at pixel level and in visual appearance.
+Among the prototype-based methods, EPPNet gives the most consistent and reliable explanations, suggesting that normalization and diversity of prototypes help improve interpretability in single-class medical imaging tasks.
+ProtoPool provides similar performance showing that flexible sharing prototypes can handle small variations in anatomical structures.

-These results emphasize that explainability and fidelity are not competing goals but complementary aspects of trustworthy generative modeling.
-By analyzing prototype contributions to image formation and the evolving denoising process, we gain clearer insight into the reasoning behind synthetic image generation.
-This blend of transparency and realism offers a promising path for integrating generative AI into medical research and diagnostic support systems.